 In view of the attention which the issue of decommissioning has attracted, details regarding the modalities of the decommissioning process, including the timetable for decommissioning, should receive a high priority in the all-party negotiations.
-A practical measures during the initial stage of the decommissioning process could include the provision of inventories by paramilitary groups, to be followed by the inspection, by commission members and/or their staff, of selected existing depositories.
-Decommissioning should take place simultaneously between Loyalists and Republicans.
+One practical measure during the initial stage of the decommissioning process should include the provision of inventories by paramilitary groups, to be followed by the inspection, by the commission, of selected stockpiles.
+Decommissioning should take place simultaneously between Loyalists and